GrafiteInc/Builder/README.md

 ### API
 ----
-Boostrap prepares your application with an API system using JWT (logins, and user profile):
+Api prepares your application with an API system using JWT (logins, and user profile):

 ```php
 php artisan laracogs:api